-Trekking the Pembrokeshire Coastal Path and investigating the myth of King Arthur and his Knights: just two great reasons to head to Wales!
+Trekking the Pembrokeshire Coastal Path and investigating the myth of King Arthur: just two great reasons to head to Wales!
 Here’s a mini-travel guide with a few more.

 When to Go to Wales